rprustagi/VTU-CNLab/Exp09/README.md

 file line by line, and sends the data to the client.

 ## Programs
-The exercise contains 4 programs.
+The exercise contains following programs.
 Learners are requested to first work with *TCPClientTemplate.java* and *TCPServerTemplate.java* programs.
 These programs provide a basic template for both client and server.
 The learner should fill in the code wherever there are ??.
 A complete working program for both client and server is also given in *TCPClient.java* and *TCPServer.java*.
+The program *TCPServerThreaded.java* is provided by "Pavan Kumar", student of V-B. This program creates a new thread for each new client request and thus able to serve all the client requests concurrently.

 ## Testing the programs
 Each of the client and server program can be tested independently by